Unlocking The Guitar Neck

 You'll no longer be stumped when any chord or scale is needed to play a song, and song writing itself becomes a lot more fun.

-Get more free lessons and printable sheets on my Free Resources page.
+Get more free lessons and printable sheets on my Guitar Resources 1 | 2 pages.